vfilippova-axway/axway-open-docs/content/en/docs/container_topics/containers_docker_setup/docker_script_gwimage.md

 This script also supports additional options when generating an API Gateway image.
 For example, you can:

 * Specify a group ID for the API Gateway group.
-All containers started from this image are part of this API Gateway group.
+All containers started from this image are part of this group.
 * Build an image from existing API Gateway configuration by specifying an existing `fed` file (or existing `pol` and `env` files).
-If OAuth or API Manager are enabled in the `fed`, they are enabled the API Gateway Docker image.
+  If OAuth or API Manager are enabled in the `fed`, they are enabled in the API Gateway Docker image.
 * Specify a merge directory to add to the API Gateway Docker image.
 This merge directory can include custom configuration, JAR files, and so on.
 * Enable FIPS mode for the API Gateway Docker image.